1 RStudio workflow

 install.packages("tidyverse")

-You only need to do this one time - once packages are installed, the are stored on your computer in a place where R can find them.
-However, to make the available in an R session, we need to load packages using the library command:
+You only need to do this once.
+Installed packages are stored on your computer in a place where R can find them.
+However, to make them available in an R session, we need to load packages using the library command:

 library(tidyverse)